amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 [Nothias, LF., Petras, D., Schmid, R. et al. Feature-based molecular networking in the GNPS analysis environment.
 Nat Methods 17, 905–908 (2020)](https://doi.org/10.1038/s41592-020-0933-6).

 [Schmid, R., Petras, D., Nothias, LF. et al. Ion identity molecular networking for mass spectrometry-based metabolomics in the GNPS environment.
 Nat Commun 12, 3832 (2021)](https://doi.org/10.1038/s41467-021-23953-9).

+# 3. Data cleaning

+By data cleaning, the following steps, which can be optional, were applided: Blank removal, imputation and normalization.
+This can be done using [FBMN-stats](https://fbmn-statsguide.gnps2.org/) by providing the FBMN job task (e92c0b19522946af89db73401c39d672) under GNPS task ID and by clicking "Load files from GNPS" (red bottom)

+* Once the quantification table (feature table) and metadata are retrieved, **Data Cleanup** can be performed.
+* **Samples** from the "attribute for sample selection" are selected by "SampleType", "sample selection" = "Animal"
+* **Blanks** from the "attribute for blank selection" are selected by "SampleType", "blank selection" = "blank_analysis", "blank_extraction", "blank_QC"
+* cutoff threshold for blank removal: 0.30
+* Imputation: These values will be filled with random number between 1 and 171 (Limit of Detection) during imputation.
+* Normalization: Total Ion Current (TIC) or sample-centric normalization
+* Submit and download as .csv
+* *Optional* Quick statistical analysis and overview of the data can be done in the fbmn-statsguide app

+These data cleaning step provide the `fbmn_stats_data_clean_export.csv` used for downstream process.
+This file is available in the `MixOmics/` folder

+**Metadata**: A metadata `merged_metadata.tsv` is also provided.

+# 4. Statistical analysis using mixOmics

+After data cleaning, the mixOmics package is used for statistical analysis.
+Scripts in R are provided under the `Scripts/` directory.

+# 5. Additional outputs to map into networks

+Additional outputs are generated (e.g., loading and VIPs scores) to map into networks and visualize in [Cytoscape](https://cytoscape.org/).

+These outputs are also provided under the `MixOmics/` folder.